espressouk/GeoOSAM/docs/troubleshooting.md

 **CPU Users (slower than expected):**

-- Verify MobileSAM is being used (shows in control panel)
+- Verify SAM2.1_B is being used (shows in control panel)
 - Check CPU usage during processing
 - Close other CPU-intensive applications
 - For 16+ cores: Should be using 75% of cores